 Admission Interview: The meeting of an applicant to a CPE program with a qualified interviewer to discuss the application, provide information, assess the applicant’s readiness for CPE, and discuss the suitability of the program to the educational goals of the applicant.

 Adverse Action: Action by the Accreditation Commission to deny, suspend, withdraw, or terminate Accredited Member status.

 Appeal: Formal request for reconsideration of a decision made by the Accreditation Commission or formal challenge of a decision by a panel considering an alleged violation of educational standards.
 All appeals are subject to the appeal criteria and processes.See Appeal of Adverse Decisions of the Commission for details.

 Asynchronous Learning: Methodology by which participants engage in a distance learning activity at different times.

-Clinical Placement: A clinical placement is a site for CPE student(s) that is outside of an Accredited Member center or satellite program.
+Clinical Placement: A clinical placement is a site for CPE student(s) that is outside of an Accredited Member program.
 The clinical placement must meet all or part of the requirements for a student(s)’ supervised clinical practice of spiritual care.
 (See Clinical Placements and Agreements for more information)

 Clinical Placement Agreement: A clinical placement agreement is required when an accredited center uses an element external to itself.
 (See Clinical Placements and Agreements for more information)

-Compliance: The determination that a center or program under review meets the minimum requirements of one or more ACPE standards.
+Compliance: The determination that a program under review meets the minimum requirements of one or more ACPE standards.